Terrific

 Step 2: Glue

 Glue the paper onto the box cardboard and let it dry.
-If you are using cereal box cardboard, glue a colored sheet of construction paper to the opposite of the cardboard.
+If you are using cereal box cardboard, glue a colored sheet of construction paper to the opposite side of the cardboard to cover the printing.

 If time is limited, do this step in advance, too.